Kkevsterrr/geneva_website/content/posts/iran-whitelister.md

 ---

+# Collateral Damage

+Much censorship evasion design today is couched in this idea of maximizing *collateral damage* for the censor.
+The idea is that if a censor wants to shut down an anti-censorship tool, we should make it as costly as possible for them to do so, usually by designing the system in such a way that it forces censors to block much more than they need to - causing collateral damage.
+For example, running bridges/proxies/VPNs on EC2 has been popular under the assumption that a censor would have to block all of AWS in order to shut them down, which would cause enormous collateral damage due to all the websites that are hosted on AWS.

+The whitelister represents a way for Iran to sidestep some of this collateral damage.
+By only allowing content from specific protocols, they can shutdown or degrade most anti-censorship tools without negatively impacting regular websites or services.

 # Conclusion

 Censoring nations have greater capacity for censorship than they exercise on a daily basis, and often these systems can be highly effective at crippling existing censorship-evasion tools (VPNs, Tor, etc).
 The unidirectional and non-universal nature of the whitelister makes it more challenging for researchers outside of the country to identify it.
-Iran is likely to bring back protocol whitelisting and mass degradation again in the future, and the anti-censorship community should be prepared for it.

 # Citations